Pacific Scandal: Background

-For a young and loosely-defined nation, the building of a national railway was an active attempt at state-making, as well as an aggressive capitalist venture.
-Canada, a nascent country with a population of 3.5 million in 1871, lacked the means to exercise meaningful de facto control within the de jure political boundaries of the recently-acquired Rupert's Land, and building a transcontinental railway was a national policy of high order to change that situation.
-Moreover, after the American Civil War the American frontier rapidly expanded west with land-hungry settlers, exacerbating talk of annexation.
-Indeed, sentiments of Manifest Destiny were abuzz at the time: in 1867, the year of Confederation, US Secretary of State William H. Seward surmised that the whole North American continent "shall be, sooner or later, within the magic circle of the American Union."
-Therefore, preventing American investment into the project was considered as being in Canada's national interest.
-Thus the federal government favoured an "all Canadian route" through the rugged Canadian Shield of northern Ontario and refused to consider a less costly route passing south through Wisconsin and Minnesota.
+For a young and loosely defined nation, the building of a national railway was an active attempt at state-making, as well as an aggressive capitalist venture.
+Canada, a nascent country with a population of 3.5 million in 1871, lacked the means to exercise meaningful de facto control within the de jure political boundaries of the recently acquired Rupert's Land, and building a transcontinental railway was a national policy of high order to change that situation.
+Moreover, after the American Civil War, land-hungry settlers rapidly pushed the American frontier westward, exacerbating talk of annexation.
+Sentiments of Manifest Destiny were abuzz at the time: in 1867, the year of Canada's Confederation, US Secretary of State William H. Seward surmised that the whole North American continent "shall be, sooner or later, within the magic circle of the American Union."
+Consequently, preventing American investment in the project was considered to be in Canada's national interest.
+Thus the federal government favoured an "all Canadian route" through the rugged Canadian Shield of northern Ontario and refused to consider a less-costly route passing south through Wisconsin and Minnesota.

-However, a route across the Canadian Shield was highly unpopular with potential investors not only in the United States but also in Canada and especially in Great Britain, the only other viable sources of financing.
-For would-be investors, the objections were not primarily based on politics or nationalism but economics.
+However, a route across the Canadian Shield was highly unpopular with potential investors in not only the United States but also Canada and especially Great Britain, the only other viable sources of financing.
+For would-be investors, the objections were primarily based not on politics or nationalism but on economics.
 At the time, national governments lacked the finances needed to undertake such large projects.
 For the first transcontinental railroad, the United States government had made extensive grants of public land to the railway's builders, inducing private financiers to fund the railway on the understanding that they would acquire rich farmland along the route, which could then be sold for a large profit.
-However, the eastern terminus of the proposed Canadian Pacific route, unlike that of the first transcontinental, was not in rich Nebraskan farmland, but deep within the Canadian Shield.
-Copying the American financing model whilst insisting on an all-Canadian route would require the railway's backers to build hundreds of miles of track across rugged shield terrain, with little economic value. at considerable expense before they could expect to access lucrative farmland in Manitoba and the newly-created Northwest Territories, which at that time included Alberta and Saskatchewan.
-Many financiers, who had expected to make a relatively quick profit, were not willing to make that sort of long-term commitment.
+However, the eastern terminus of the proposed Canadian Pacific route, unlike that of the first transcontinental, was not in rich Nebraskan farmland but deep within the Canadian Shield.
+Copying the American financing model while insisting on an all-Canadian route would require the railway's backers to build hundreds of miles of track across rugged shield terrain, with little economic value, at considerable expense before they could access lucrative farmland in Manitoba and the newly created Northwest Territories, which at that time included Alberta and Saskatchewan.
+Many financiers, who had expected to make a relatively quick profit, were not willing to make such a long-term commitment.

 Nevertheless, the Montreal capitalist Hugh Allan, with his syndicate Canada Pacific Railway Company, sought the potentially lucrative charter for the project.
-The problem lay in that Allan and Macdonald highly and secretly were in cahoots with American financiers such as George W. McMullen and Jay Cooke, men who were deeply interested in the rival American undertaking, the Northern Pacific Railroad.
+The problem lay in that Allan and Macdonald were secretly in cahoots with American financiers such as George W. McMullen and Jay Cooke, who were deeply interested in the rival American undertaking, the Northern Pacific Railroad.